Pinus arizonica var. arizonica

 There seems to be a cline in the number of leaves per fascicle, with trees having predominantly 3 leaves in Sonora, Chihuahua, and Coahuila, but 5 leaves in Durango.
 However, a number of exceptions have been collected (Farjon and Styles 1997).

 United States: Arizona and New Mexico; Mexico: Chihuahua, Coahuila, Durango, Nuevo León, Sinaloa, Sonora, and Zacatecas.
-It is mainly found in the Sierra Madre Occidental at (1300-)2000-2700(-3000) m elevation on various substrates, but grows best in valleys and on mesas with deep soil, in moderately dry to mesic forest.
+See Pinus arizonica for an interactive distribution map.
+Var. arizonica is primarily found in the Sierra Madre Occidental at (1300-)2000-2700(-3000) m elevation on various substrates, but grows best in valleys and on mesas with deep soil, in moderately dry to mesic forest.
 Annual precipitation is low to moderate, 700-900 mm, mostly falling during the winter months, with occasional light winter frosts or snowfall.
 The trees may form pure stands, but are more commonly mixed with Quercus spp., other pines (e.g., P. engelmannii, P. strobiformis), and occasionally Juniperus flaccida at lower or J. deppeana at higher elevations (Farjon and Styles 1997).

 The largest known tree and Arizona state champion is 38.7 m tall and 124 cm dbh (Robert Van Pelt e-mail 2004.02.04).